 These and other injustices negatively impact both workers and employers.
 Action is needed by federal, state and local governments (as well as by employers) to reduce and eliminate inequities for LGBT workers and their families—solutions that would benefit the entire American workforce.

-NEW!
-LGBT Americans continue to face unfair treatment, harassment and discrimination in the workplace, yet no federal law provides them with explicit legal protections.
+May 2014 - LGBT Americans continue to face unfair treatment, harassment and discrimination in the workplace, yet no federal law provides them with explicit legal protections.
 Learn how businesses and policymakers can help level the playing field and protect LGBT workers from employment discrimination.
-Read the Issue Brief

-LGBT workers of color face unique challenges, including educational barriers; hiring bias and on-the-job discrimination; unequal pay, benefits, and taxation--and extraordinarily high rates of unemployment and poverty as a result.
+November 2013 - LGBT workers of color face unique challenges, including educational barriers; hiring bias and on-the-job discrimination; unequal pay, benefits, and taxation--and extraordinarily high rates of unemployment and poverty as a result.
 Learn about actions that can help fix this broken bargain for LGBT workers of color.
-Read the Report

-Learn how discriminatory laws and unequal access to family and medical leave laws force lesbian, gay, bisexual, and transgender workers to choose between managing medical or family crises and holding onto their jobs and their livelihoods.
-Read the Issue Brief
+November 2013 - Learn how discriminatory laws and unequal access to family and medical leave laws force lesbian, gay, bisexual, and transgender workers to choose between managing medical or family crises and holding onto their jobs and their livelihoods.

-U.S. taxpayers send almost $300 billion per year in federal contract dollars to businesses in states that have not yet passed laws to protect LGBT workers from discrimination.
+April 2013 - U.S. taxpayers send almost $300 billion per year in federal contract dollars to businesses in states that have not yet passed laws to protect LGBT workers from discrimination.
 An executive order would protect an additional 16 million workers and cover more than 20% of the U.S. workforce.
-Read the Issue Brief.